-Tilly Edinger (1897 - 1967) embodied the virtues that characterize the award named after her: scientific interest, the courage to break new ground and the perseverance to set and achieve (scientific) goals.
+Tilly Edinger (1897 - 1967) embodied the virtues that characterize the award named after her: scientific interest, courage to break new ground, and determination to set and achieve (scientific) goals.

-The founder of palaeoneurology and internationally respected scientist had to leave Germany after 1933 and found a new home in the USA.
-In spite of the bad experiences she had had in Germany, after the Second World War, she put all her personality into getting German palaeontologists recognized again.
+The founder of paleoneurology and internationally highly respected scientist had to leave Germany after 1933 and found a new home in the USA.
+Despite her negative experiences in Germany, after the Second World War she devoted her entire personality to restoring recognition to German paleontologists.

 |2013||Luo Cui (Göttingen)|